ReFirmLabs/binwalk/dependencies/README.md

 This script installs *all* required dependencies for Ubuntu-based systems, including the dependencies listed in `pip.sh` and `src.sh`.

-This should work for most Debian / Debian-based systems as well, but is only tested on Ubunutu.
+This should work for most Debian / Debian-based systems as well, but is only tested on Ubuntu.

 ## pip.sh